gameontext/gameon-webapp/README.md

     ```
     docker volume create --name webapp-node-modules
     ```

   - create the image for building:
     ```
     docker build -f Dockerfile-node -t webapp-build .
     ```

   - To build, use:
     ```
     docker run --rm -it -v $PWD/app:/app -v webapp-node-modules:/app/node_modules webapp-build docker-build.sh
     ```
+    Note the extra volume for node_modules.
+This is necessary if you also build locally.
+Some dependencies (like prebuilt phantomjs on a mac) will tank a container-based build.
+This second volume allows the two systems to coexist without confusing each other.

   - To open a shell:
     ```
     docker run --rm -it -v $PWD/app:/app -v webapp-node-modules:/app/node_modules webapp-build /bin/bash
     ```

   - To test:
     ```
     docker run --rm -it -v $PWD/app:/app -v webapp-node-modules:/app/node_modules webapp-build docker-build.sh test
     ```

   - create the final image:
     ```
     docker build -t gameontext/webapp .